srimuthurajesh/Tech-Notes/JavaScript/angular.md

 ```
 ## Angular Dependency Injection
 -  way of providing dependencies to classes that need them, without creating them internally.

-**Consumer:** it is Component/Directive/Service that needs the Dependency.
-**Dependency:** Service class that we want to in our consumer
-**Injection Token (DI Token):** The Injection Token (DI Token) uniquely identifies a Dependency.
-We use DI Token when we register dependency
-**Provider:** maintains the list of Dependencies in the module.
 ```
 providers: [{ provide: SampleService, useClass: SampleService }] constructor(private productService : ProductService ) {}